This video is a 30-second presentation of the Screen Accountability technology and service. Below that you’ll find the frequently asked questions.

 This is the more technical side of what we’ve been up to, but for some, it will be useful information.
-For two years, we’ve been training an image-recognition algorithm to recognize pornographic images.
+We’ve been training an image-recognition algorithm to recognize pornographic images.
 This advanced artificial intelligence makes decisions about the probability of pornography being present on the screen.

 Does Screen Accountability work on my iPhone/iPad?

-Yes, the Covenant Eyes browser app will use screen monitoring for all activity within the app.
+Yes, the Covenant Eyes browser app uses screen monitoring for all activity within the app.
 Outside of the Covenant Eyes browser app, we provide device-wide monitoring and reporting of website activity through the VPN.

-Members with Filtering will benefit from whole-device domain-based blocking that prevents access to all known porn sites from any app on the device.
-Members are encouraged to set up Apple’s Screen Time restrictions to disable the Safari browser and secure the device for maximum accountability.
+Members with Filtering benefit from whole-device domain-based blocking that prevents access to known porn sites from any app on the device.
+The same members are able to customize the filtering experience by using the Block/Allow List.
+Each member is encouraged to set up Apple’s Screen Time restrictions to disable the Safari browser and secure the device for maximum accountability.

 Each report has two compilations of screenshots.
-Any concerning screenshots are compiled at the top of the report.
-Below that, a sample of other images (non-concerning ones) are presented to the ally; these are intended to provide a fuller picture of the member’s screen activity.
+Any explicit screenshots are compiled at the top of the report.
+Below that, a sample of other images (non-explicit ones) are presented to the ally; these are intended to provide a fuller picture of the member’s screen activity.

-People often wonder if that means we will be sending pornographic images to their allies.
+People often wonder if that means we send pornographic images to their allies.
 The answer is “no.” We’ve worked hard on the blurring aspect of this technology, testing it with members, and trying to find that balance between “seeing enough” and “not knowing/seeing too much.”

 This video from Collin Myers, Product Development Manager, provides a detailed review of the report, how it amplifies the accountability relationship, and how Covenant Eyes is protecting allies from temptation.

-For samples of a Screen Accountability report and additional details, read “Understanding the Screen Accountability Report.”
+For samples of a Screen Accountability report and additional details, read Screen Accountability Report Basics.